-Causes of Aerophagia
+Basic Causes of Swallowed Air

 Eating or drinking too quickly can cause people to swallow air excessively, especially when eating with their mouth open, or talking while eating.

 Most of this swallowed air will usually get burped out.
 But if you have a problem with abdominal bloating and stomach cramps you may want to minimize these kind of drinks and drinking in this way for a while and see if the symptoms lessen.

 Chewing gum, sucking on sweets and dragging on cigarettes can all lead to more swallowed air.
 All of these are also good things to give up for better health anyway.

 Nasal congestion or other problems leading to mouth breathing, especially when you’re sleeping, may be a cause of aerophagia.
-Mouth breathing not only increases the chance of air going into your stomach, it is also a far less healthy way to breathe.
+Mouth breathing not only significantly increases the chance of air going into your stomach, it is also a far less healthy way to breathe.

 Nose breathing also helps generate nitric oxide, which has many important functions in our bodies, including destroying pathogens in our respiratory system, regulating blood flow, releasing hormones and playing a part in many neurological functions.
-Breathing through your nose is surprisingly important.

 Mouth breathing, on the other hand, lessens oxygen absorption and can contribute to poor sleep and sleeping disorders, general fatigue, loud snoring and sleep apnea (associated with heart attacks), and a whole host of health problems.

-Talking too fast can also have this effect.
+Talking too fast is another stress related behaviour that can lead to mouth breathing and swallowing too much air.
 This kind of aerophagia is usually more of a subconscious problem and slowing down, breathing through the nose and becoming aware of the behavior and our breathing in general is the start of letting go of it.